mjstrasser/mjstrasser.github.io/_drafts/extending-wiremock-for-delayed-callbacks.md

 }
 ```

-The command-line to start it becomes:
+The command line to start it becomes:

 ```shell
 java -cp wiremock-async-uber.jar \
   com.github.tomakehurst.wiremock.standalone.WireMockServerRunner \
   --extensions mjs.wiremock.DelayedCallback
 ```

+- The main class must be specified explicitly.
+- WireMock is passed a comma-separated list of extension class names.